sscretchen/sscretchen/README.md

 ### Currently Working On

-<a href="https://github.com/sscretchen/swisspy">SwissPy</a> Networking tools using Python.
-This could evolve into a dashboard but I want the functionality of each tool first
+<a href="https://github.com/sscretchen/swisspy">SwissPy</a> - Simple Networking tools using Python.

 ### Finished Projects